sal55/langs/pcl8.md

 All my 'PCL' languages are stack-based.

 * **PCL** is also the name of the bytecode language I use for my dynamic language interpreters.
-There is not connection other than it is also stack-based, and was an inspiration for my static ILs.
+There is no connection other than it is also stack-based, and was an inspiration for my static ILs.
 * **PCL v7** Used in my previous compiler, and also my C-subset compiler.
-This one had a broader scope than v8, as detailed below
+This one had a broader scope than v8
-* **PCL v6** (The v6 is the compiler version; before v6 I didn't use ILs.) v6 was very specific to my language and how its execution model worked. v7 was designed so that it could be used for languages with other characteristic, such as C, or also for small devices, such as 8/16-bit microprocessors.
+* **PCL v6** (The v6 is the compiler version; before v6 I didn't use ILs.) v6 was very specific to my language and how its execution model worked. v7 was more general.
 * **TCL** This is the name of a 3AC-based IL that I have also tried to use.
 That has some useful characteristics, and it makes some things simpler.
 But in the end the stack-based version won out.

-v7 versus v8 is described in more detail at the end.

-### Inline Assembly and Other Special Features

-Inline assembly is problematic: PCL does not deal with it directly.
-It is only viable when the PCL backend is built-in to the compiler, which can then call into the front-end for the details needed.
-(ASM instructions are represented by special AST nodes.)

-However the BB compile has dropped inline assembly.
-This was only used for certain things like solving the LIBFFI problem.
-So a temporary solution is used (some actual x64 ASM code is compiled to a relative binary function by the v7 compiled, and embedded as data in a v8 program.
-This is then copied to executable memory.

-Eventually special PCL instructions will be created.

-For compiling C, it will need

-### BCC C-Subset Compiler

-### Z80 Compiler
+### Characteristics

+* All these products are designed for whole-program compilers
+* PCL v8 represents a whole program primarily as a symbol table or ST, which is a simple list of global variables and functions
+* Each function has its own PCL IL instruction sequence of executable code
+* Variable can use IL sequences of DATA instructions to represent the any initialisation expressions (not executable)
+* The HLL front-end turns its AST, ST and type tables into a PCL ST and IL structures, by building them via a special API

+Once in PCL form, the following possibilities exist, here for a Win64 target which is the main one:
+* Generate EXE file executable directly (Windows binary)
+* DLL file (relocatable binary)
+* OBJ file
+* ASM file in either my private format, or in AT&T form
+* MX private binary format
+* Run the code direcly without an discrete executable

+v7 could also interpret the PCL code, or turn it into linear C code; those have been dropped here.

+It could also dump PCL code into a textual format that was a standalone language.
+That has been dropped too; it can still be dumped, but it is for debugging purposes only.

+(For the recent Z80 8-bit target, there is only ASM output, which is processed further with my own tools.)

 #### Main IL Instructions:
 ````